taehyun9202/NextSanity/README.md

 ## Purpose

+get familiar with sanity io and fetch data from server

 Use sanity io to build blog

 Built server with sanity io and front end with nextjs and tailwind.